martinra/facileLLM.nvim/README.md

 },
 ```

-You can remove the telescope dependency, in which case some of the preview features during model, conversation, and session selection are not available:
+You can remove the telescope dependency, in which case some of the preview features during provider, conversation, and session selection are not available:

 ```lua
 {